barrucadu/lookwhattheshoggothdraggedin.com/posts/roll-in-the-open.markdown

    strict combat rules which give specific options the players can choose from, and corresponding dice rolls which must be made.

-2. When the [glo:gm] wants to disclaim decision-making.
-For example, a [glo:pc] is trying to bluff their way past a guard, but both success and failure would be interesting outcomes, so the [glo:gm] doesn't want to just pick one.
+2. When the [abbr:gm] wants to disclaim decision-making.
+For example, a [abbr:pc] is trying to bluff their way past a guard, but both success and failure would be interesting outcomes, so the [abbr:gm] doesn't want to just pick one.

-Many [glos:gm] treat fudging in these cases the same: if a dice roll gives a "bad" result, fix it by saying you rolled something else.
+Many [abbr:gm "GMs"] treat fudging in these cases the same: if a dice roll gives a "bad" result, fix it by saying you rolled something else.

 But I don't think they're the same at all!